asgardeo/asgardeo-auth-react-sdk/API.md

    The `signIn` method can be passed the state parameter as an argument, which will be used to obtain the token during the token-request phase of the method.
 5. callback?: (response: [`BasicUserInfo`](#BasicUserInfo)) => `void`
    A callback function that fires when sign-in is successful.
 The callback function takes an object of type [`BasicUserInfo`](#BasicUserInfo) as an argument.
-#### Description

-As the name implies, this method is used to sign-in users.
-This method will have to be called twice to implement the two phases of the authentication process.
-The first phase generates the authorization URl and takes the user to the single-sign-on page of the identity server, while second phase triggers the token request to complete the authentication process.
-So, this method should be called when initiating authentication and when the user is redirected back to the app after authentication themselves with the server.

-The `sign-in` hook is used to fire a callback function after signing in is successful.
-Check the [`on()`](#on) section for more information.

 #### Example